Why Travel to Cuba – 11 of Our Favorite Reasons

 Cuba is one of my favourite destinations ever.
 I haven't stopped thing about Cuba since I've returned.
 Here's my reasons why you must travel to Cuba.

-22 thoughts on “Why Travel to Cuba – 11 of our Favorite Reasons
+22 thoughts on “Why Travel to Cuba – 11 of Our Favorite Reasons

 1. I agree with you 100%!
 I spent three weeks traveling around Cuba a few years ago and things are definitely not always easy.
 But Cuba was also one of my favorite countries I have ever visited and I would go back anytime.
 I think all you need to do in Cuba is accept that things work a little (or sometimes quite a bit) differently than what we’re used to and just relax and enjoy πŸ˜€